 - challenges to housing agencies

 - recent political pressure including Brexit and other political pressures

-Michael Newey is Chief Executive of the Broadland Group and Past President of the RICS.
-He has extensive experience of practice in the private sector before specialising in the housing sector, alongside significant international experience and has advised on housing policy to government in the UK and Australia.
+You'll be taught by Dr Michael Newey, Chief Executive of the Broadland Group and Past President of the RICS.
+He had extensive experience of practice in the private sector before specialising in the housing sector, has significant international experience and has advised on housing policy to government in the UK and Australia.

 There are no entry requirements for this course.